karkmim448/Chess_Final_Project/README.md

  > "./test

 Current implementation status is:
-- Panw works but the en-passant case does not
+- Pawn works but the en-passant case does not
 - Bishop works as intended
+- Knight works as intended
+- Rook works as intended
-- No other piece works as intended
+- Queen works as intended
+- King is non-functional